DIPLOMA IN INTERIOR DESIGN (DID - S89)

 Is it true that this course can be costly, especially when making models and printing.
 How true is that?

-As the course is a project based programme, there will be costs incurred as part of the coursework.
-During critique sessions you will be asked to present using physical models and printed drawings on presentation boards.
-Some presentations will be digital submissions using projectors to showcase students’ works.
-The course seeks to find a balance between digital submissions and physical submissions, so as to reduce the reliance on printing and physical models.
-For some projects, base materials and some subsidies are provided.
+During critique sessions, you will be expected to present your work using physical models and printed drawings displayed on presentation boards.
+In certain cases, digital submissions using projectors will also be accepted to showcase students' projects.
+The course aims to strike a balance between digital and physical submissions in order to minimize the reliance on printing and physical models.

 How can I prepare myself before entering this course?